Convex set

-In geometry, a subset of a Euclidean space, or more generally an affine space over the reals, is convex if, given any two points in the subset, the subset contains the whole line segment that joins them.
-Equivalently, a convex set or a convex region is a subset that intersects every line into a single line segment (possibly empty).
+In geometry, a set of points is convex if it contains every line segment between two points in the set.

-For example, a solid cube is a convex set, but anything that is hollow or has an indent, for example, a crescent shape, is not convex.
+For example, a solid cube is a convex set, but anything that is hollow or has an indent, such as a crescent shape, is not convex.

-The boundary of a convex set is always a convex curve.
+The boundary of a convex set in the plane is always a convex curve.
 The intersection of all the convex sets that contain a given subset A of Euclidean space is called the convex hull of A. It is the smallest convex set containing A.

 A convex function is a real-valued function defined on an interval with the property that its epigraph (the set of points on or above the graph of the function) is a convex set.
 Convex minimization is a subfield of optimization that studies the problem of minimizing convex functions over convex sets.
 The branch of mathematics devoted to the study of properties of convex sets and convex functions is called convex analysis.

-The notion of a convex set can be generalized as described below.
+Spaces in which convex sets are defined include the Euclidean spaces, the affine spaces over the real numbers, and certain non-Euclidean geometries.